goosst/wesite/goosstblog/content/en/docs/e-paper display/homeautomation_epaper_gen.md

 Remarks:

-- I'm using [hassbian](https://www.home-assistant.io/docs/installation/hassbian/installation/) on a raspberry pi 3, I have not checked if anything should change when using hassio and other variants
+- I'm using a debian version running home assistant (without docker etc.), I have not checked if anything should change when using hassio and other variants
 - the REST API, would allow to do everything on the esp32, but I didn't go that route ... .